nico18n/Oxygen_Help/README.md

 10/04/2023 Enter the words OOP, PURE, OBJECTS.
 17/04/2023 Format function added in console and in file.
 Removed EndSel no longer implemented.
 26/04/2023 Inserted some words that are not present and partially reformatted according to the latest version published by Pegge.
 30/04/2023 Added further changes related to version P15.
 Enter the functions related to MODULE.
+14/05/2023 added NOSIG in function modules.